Victor-Liang-ChE/reactions/README.md

 Make Concentration vs. Time graphs for multi-molecular and multi-step reactions

 Input the reactions as strings into a matrix, the rate constants into a matrix, and the initial concentration of each species into a dictionary

+Will automatically detect when the reactions have reached steady-state and will adjust x-axis accordingly

 Example:

 reactions = ['A+B=C', 'B+C=D']